asanmateu/cdcleaner-tool/README.md

 4. Validate additional buyers.
 Analyst must concatenate them and drop them there.
 Additional emails will just be added to existing ones.

+5. May fail when no price label provided and there are multiple prices say USD, EUR, JPY without label and the USD, EUR or any of them with label.
+In this case, go to settings and make sure there is at most 1 label without name.

 ##  3. Installation 🛠